gzigzigzeo/grid_fu/README.md

 * data-id - for tbody/tr.
 * data-key - for tbody/tr/td.

-You can override default html options for a row with :override_html_options option.
+You can override default html options for an element with :override_html_options option.

 You can specify two or more rows in body section.
-All of this rows will be applied to every collection item.
+All of this rows will be rendered for every collection item.

 ## Global configuration